What are technical skills?

 Relevant technical skills are some of the best skills to list on your resume because they’re valuable to employers.
 But the technical abilities employers are looking for will vary depending on your work.

 Here are some of the top technical skills that employers are looking for in 2023 if you work in:

 Your project management skills show employers that you can handle leading a team.
 Some of the technical skills employers look for when hiring managers are:

 - Productivity software (Trello, Todoist)

 Engineering is a diverse field, so the technical skills you’ll need vary depending on your particular expertise.
-Desirable abilities for all engineer positions include the following:
+Desirable engineering skills include the following:

 - Computer science fundamentals

 Whether you’re a nurse, doctor, or medical coder, you’ll need many technical skills to provide quality healthcare.
 Here are some key technical skills for the field of medicine: